jjjk123/hadaca3_team3/README.md

 # Abstract

-**The aim** of the project was to design and develop a bioinformatic deconvolution workflow for pancreatic cancer decomposition.
+**The aim** of the project was to design and develop a bioinformatic workflow to quantify pancreatic tumor heterogeneity using supervised deconvolution methods and multi-omics data.
+There have been previous studies that introduced various deconvolution methods[^1], however a number of challenges that still persist in the field.
+The first challenge was the integration of multi-omics data (RNA-seq, single cell RNA-seq, and DNA methylation) for a reference in the deconvolution process, and the second challenge was the selection and combination of the best deconvolution software packages.
+The project results were measured and compared to other approaches on the Codabench platform[^2].

-This documentation provides an overview of the process for performing cell type decomposition using the `SCDC` R libraries.
+This documentation provides an overview of the our project, which focused on performing cell type decomposition using the `SCDC` R libraries[^3].
 The code provided utilizes reference single-cell RNA-seq datasets and bulk RNA-seq mixtures to infer cell-type proportions.

 # Worklow